anilabraham-IT/IntuneEDU/IntuneEDU/remote-assist-mobile-devices.md

 - [Microsoft Teams](https://products.office.com/microsoft-teams/) is the hub for teamwork where you can chat, meet, and collaborate no matter where you are.
 - [Quick Assist](https://support.microsoft.com/help/4027243/windows-10-solve-pc-problems-with-quick-assist) is a Windows 10 application that lets two people share a device over a remote connection.
 - [TeamViewer](https://www.teamviewer.com/) is a third-party program that you purchase separately.
 It provides a comprehensive set of remote access and support capabilities.
-The Intune and [TeamViewer integration](teamviewer-support.md) enables remote support using TeamViewer and the connector is managed directly in Intune.
+The Intune and [TeamViewer integration](https://docs.microsoft.com/mem/intune/remote-actions/teamviewer-support) enables remote support using TeamViewer, and the connector is managed directly in Intune.
 - [Remote control](https://docs.microsoft.com/configmgr/core/clients/manage/remote-control/introduction-to-remote-control) is included in Microsoft Endpoint Configuration Manager.
 It's used to remotely administer, provide assistance, or view any workgroup computer and domain-joined computer.

 | Features, platforms, licensing | **Teams** | Quick Assist | TeamViewer (Intune) | Remote control (ConfigMgr) |